Dani025a/wattsofficeapp/README.md

 A new Flutter project.

-This project is created in Flutter using Firebase Authenticaion and Firebase Firestore Not a finished project.
+This project is created in Flutter using Firebase Authenticaion and Firebase Firestore.<br />
+Not a finished project.

 ### **Login and Signup screens**<br />